christine-iyer/rough-auto/client/README.md

 # Getting Started with Create React App

+Ok.
+So let's start breaking down the  uploads.

 In order to get the create service request I have to integrate a vehicle creator.
 So I was in the missle of that abd the computer froze.
 Will attend to later. addded photo uploads.